casper-network/docs/source/docs/casper/developers/json-rpc/types_chain.md

 * `Standard` No special scheduling applied.

-* `FutureEra` Execution should be scheduled fro the specific era.
+* `FutureEra` Execution should be scheduled for the specific era.

     Required parameters for `FutureEra`: